 Common grammatical errors that students make include:

-2. Effect is a noun.
-For example: “The new policy had a significant effect on the company’s profits.”
+- Effect is a noun.
+For example: “The new policy significantly affected the company’s profits.”

 Misplacing modifiers can lead to confusion or ambiguity in a sentence.
 Here is an example: